rapidsai/gpu-bdb/tpcx_bb/benchmark_runner/draco/README.md

 docker push dockerhub_username/draco
 ```

-2. In Draco, create dask-local-directory:
+2. In Draco, create a dask-local-directory.
+This is a network share, accessible to all nodes:
 ```bash
 mkdir -p ~/dask-local-directory
 ```